Today, we’ll walk you through a complete electric and gas-powered pole saw review guide so you can find out the most suitable one for your needs!

 Moreover, you should try to work your way up if you’re cutting off large branches.

-In other words, if you’re working on a large and thick branch, you may want to cut off its smaller side branches to take some of its weight off before cutting down the large parts.
+In other words, if you’re working on a large and thick branch, you may want to cut off its smaller side branches to remove some of its weight before cutting down the large parts.

 Step 5: Hold the Pole Saw Correctly